 An Accessory Dwelling Unit (ADU) is an additional housing structure built on a property that already has a main home or main structure.
 You may have heard them referred to as granny flats, casitas, guest houses, or in-law suites.
 They can be built on a single-family lot or multi-family lot (duplexes count as multi-family).

-An ADU has its own entrance, separate from the primary house, as well as a kitchen, bathroom, and living space.
+An ADU has its own entrance, separate from the primary house, as well as a full kitchen, bathroom, and living space.

 Accessory dwelling units can be rented year-round and add a lot of value to your property.
 They can be garage conversions, stand-alone units, attic or basement conversions, or be attached to the main house.